12 Common Dangers for Pets at Christmas

-Make sure you avoid these common dangers to keep your pets safe this festive season
+Make sure you avoid these common dangers to keep your pets safe this festive season.

 Macadamia nuts are enjoyable all year round but they tend to be more common during this time of year.
 Macadamia nuts are toxic to dogs and cause hind limb lameness, pain and weakness.
 Even before they’re out of the shell they can pose a threat to your dog and could result in a serious bowel obstruction.

 Despite the characteristic image of a dog playing fetch with a stick, it is not uncommon to see terrible injuries to the back of dogs’ throats when dogs accidentally run onto the stick as it lands on the ground.
 A stick can tear into the back of the throat and cause a horrible injury that is painful and difficult to explore and fix.
 Sometimes dogs might need to be referred for a CT scan to identify the extent of the wound and whether splinters are present.
-Much safer to buy your dog a Frisbee for Christmas!
+Much safer to buy your dog a Frisbee for Christmas

 Yum!
 Who can resist chocolate?
 Most dogs can’t!
 Cats aren’t usually as curious about chocolate as dogs but it’s really important to keep chocolate away from both.
 Dogs and cats are VERY sensitive to the chemicals in chocolate.
 It can make them agitated and jittery, their hearts race dangerously fast, and can even cause seizures.
 Different types of chocolate present different dangers so please make sure only the humans enjoy it.
 In particular make sure children are aware as they may think they’re giving their pet a Christmas treat by offering them chocolate.